dnigamdonna/Simple-Calculator/README.md

 # Simple-Calculator
 Simple Calculator

-Basic function of calculator - Add, Subtract, Divide and Multiply.
+Basic function of a calculator - Add, Subtract, Divide and Multiply.
 Use 'AC' to clear the calculation.

 1. Calculator is created using HTML, CSS, BOOTSTRAP, and JQUERY.